Charles Alfred Chastel de Boinville: Scotland

 Through his father's connection with Thomas Constable, a publisher in Edinburgh, De Boinville entered the office of Campbell Douglas, an architect in Glasgow as assistant, and stayed in his house for about a year and a half.
 At that time, Douglas' friend Colin Alexander McVean was in the Civil Service of the Japanese Government, being chief surveyor of the Public Works Department.
 As McVean had a good deal of building work to do, Douglas helped him to send out a quantity of fittings and building materials, as well as a talented young architect.
 Douglas recommended De Boinville for this post.
 Before De Boinville left Scotland, he got engaged to Agnes Cowan, a youngest daughter of Charles Cowan, a banker and provost of Ayr.

 Japan's Public Works

 De Boinville arrived in Japan in December 1872, and soon started to work under MacVean for construction of the buildings of the Imperial College of Engineering.
 After the Survey Department was transferred to the Home Office in 1874, De Boinville took responsibility of the building section of the Public Works.
 In that service he remained for eight years, until the Japanese began gradually to dismiss their foreign officers.
 His two chief works were (1) the Imperial College of Engineering, Tokyo, including the main building, museum, workshops, dormitories, professors' houses, &c., and (2) the New Imperial Palace.

 Main Building, Imperial College of Engineering, 1880.

-Edward Cookworthy Robins admired that design of the Imperial College of Engineering was one of the best examples for technical education.
+Edward Cookworthy Robins wrote that the design of the Imperial College of Engineering was one of the best examples for technical education.